Tennis umpires have an average salary of around £1500 per match

 Tennis Umpire Salary Figures

-It’s £500 for a line judge in non-Slam events, but this leaps to £1500 per match in Grand Slam competition.
+The line judges can make plenty of money once they get to the big time, however, with a daily rate of £500 for line judges in non-Slam events, which leaps to £1500 per match in Grand Slam competition.

 Gold Badge Umpire Earnings